saldarji/darjix/scripts/edtech-news-config.md

 - Mention education only tangentially or in passing
 - Are about other topics (government shutdowns, natural disasters, general politics) that happen to mention education
 - Are local news about specific schools or districts (unless nationally significant)
-- Are personal essays or opinion pieces
+- Are personal essays, opinion pieces, or first-person narratives ("I went to college...")
 - Are minor product updates or company announcements
 - Are routine obituaries or personnel changes
 - Are purely promotional content
+- Are personal finance stories about individual students
+- Are course listings or product reviews

 PRIORITIZE articles about:
 - Major US policy changes, funding announcements, and institutional changes